 I also admired that the company, which originally was strictly focused on its Next-Gen Firewall product, had evolved to develop a full suite of complementary cybersecurity products to secure enterprises.
 Unlike my previous company, Palo Alto Networks’ products are easily integrated for the benefit of our customers.
 It’s very exciting for me to see our products really work together in a meaningful way.

 The pace at which work takes place here is very exciting.
-In fact, the speed of new-feature and new-offering releases is much faster than any other company I’ve worked for.
+In fact, the speed of new features and new-offering releases is much faster than any other company I’ve worked for.
 At Palo Alto Networks, I can work with a range of new security technologies, rather than being entirely focused on one product, and we are constantly innovating, so we are able to see our ideas brought to life rapidly.
 Here, I don’t have to wait for someone else to solve my problems; instead, I’m empowered to seek solutions and to reach out to others for help.
 Everyone takes responsibility for the quality of our products, and the results speak for themselves.

 I would encourage anyone who is interested in working with the latest and best technology in the cybersecurity industry, with a company that encourages and nurtures creative solutions, to consider working with Palo Alto Networks.